 - Children's Issues Children are required to have certain vaccinations before they can enroll in school in the United States.
 Therefore, we recommend that you bring your child's complete vaccination records with you to the United States.
 If your child is adopted, you have full custody as a result of a divorce, or you share custody with the child's other parent, we recommend that you bring a copy of all applicable adoption or custody papers from the authoritative court in your home country. - Information for New Immigrants Please visit the USCIS web page for helpful information on moving to the United States.
-You can read "https://www.uscis.gov/sites/default/files/document/guides/M-618.pdf
+You can read their publication "Welcome to the United States: A Guide for New Immigrants" online.